matusm/Arduino-E2/README.md

 ### Usage

-Consult the provided examples which show the use of this class.
+Consult the provided example which show the use of this class.